 FFPSA limits the eligibility of certain placements when a child is in foster care, accordingly states were to develop Qualified Residential Treatment Programs (QRTP).
 For the child's placement in a QRTP to be Title IV-E eligible, an independent assessment must be completed to determine if placement in a QRTP best meets the needs of the child.
 States were challenged with securing a resource to serve as an Independent Assessor.
-This requirement of FFPSA prescribed the independent assessor role as a "qualified individual ... who is not an employee of the agency and not affiliated with any placement setting in which children are placed by the agency32."
+This requirement of FFPSA prescribed the independent assessor role as a "qualified individual ... who is not an employee of the agency and not affiliated with any placement setting in which children are placed by the agency."
 This created an opportunity to collaborate with KDADS.
 Prior to KDADS posting the Request for Proposal (RFP) "Crisis Screening and Triage" services, DCF was able to add a service provision which included the assessment criteria for placement in a QRTP.
 The RFP for the "Crisis Screening and Triage" provider closed in June, a cross-agency review of the technical proposal was conducted, and services will begin October 1, 2019.
 Kansas will be partnering with Healthsource Integrated Solutions, based in Topeka, for the independent assessor.
-Healthsource Integrated Solutions will utilize the Child and Adolescent Functional Assessment Scale (CAFAS) and Kansas seeks approval of this assessment from the Secretary.
-The CAFAS is utilized to assess a youth's day to day functioning and tracks changes over time.
-Staff completing the assessments are qualified individuals and licensed at the LMSW or LSCSW level.
-Refer Appendix 7 for the status of beds and facilities in Kansas.
+Healthsource

-32 ACYF-CB-PI-18-07, issued July 9, 2019
+&lt;sup>23 ACYF-CB-PI-18-07, issued July 9, 2019